-Air-cooled UV systems consume ambient factory air to cool the lampheads, which is then discharged to the outside of the building together with the ozone generated by the lamp.
+Air-cooled UV systems, like GEW’s industry standard E2C, consume ambient factory air to cool the lampheads, which is then discharged to the outside of the building together with the ozone generated by the lamp.

 In heated, cooled or clean room facilities, this treated air is consumed by the UV system which places an additional load on these air conditioning systems.
 Where ambient air is contaminated, this can lead to the lamps and reflectors in turn becoming contaminated, reducing UV output, curing performance and component lifetimes.
 There are two possible solutions to this: